valley-concessionaire/AntStone/README.md

     pip install -r requirements.txt
 ```

-### Go to the projecto root folder and launch the server
+### Go to the project root folder and launch the server
 ```bash
     cd /go/to/root/project
     python manage.py runserver